mininet/mininet.github.com/source/walkthrough/index.markdown

 ### Remote Controller

-Note: this step is not part of the default walkthrough; it is primarily useful if you have a controller running outside of the VM, such as on the VM host, or a different physical PC.
+*Note: this step is not part of the default walkthrough; it is primarily useful if you have a controller running outside of the VM, such as on the VM host, or a different physical PC.
+The OpenFlow tutorial uses `controller --remote` for starting up a simple learning switch that you create using a controller framework like POX, NOX, Beacon or Floodlight.*

-When you start a Mininet, each switch can be connected to a remote controller - which could be outside the VM and on your machine, or anywhere in the world.
+When you start a Mininet network, each switch can be connected to a remote controller - which could be in the VM, outside the VM and on your local machine, or anywhere in the world.

-This setup may be convenient if you already have a custom version of NOX w/dev tools (such as Eclipse) installed on the local machine, or you want to test a controller running on a different physical machine (maybe even in the cloud).
+This setup may be convenient if you already have a custom version of a controller framework and development tools (such as Eclipse) installed on the local machine, or you want to test a controller running on a different physical machine (maybe even in the cloud).

 If you want to try this, fill in the host IP and/or listening port: